fusebit/fusebot/README.md

 ![image](https://user-images.githubusercontent.com/751491/126014245-03fcebcb-038c-4329-830f-42d14b261c40.png)

+7. Finally, head on over to [Product Hunt](https://www.producthunt.com/posts/fusebot) and write a review about your experience. ❤️

 BOOM!
 You've built your first custom command with Fusebot.
 Check out other examples below and start coding today.

 ## Interacting with Fusebot